-My name is Claudia and in 2011 I've decided to realize my dream of doing a long term solo journey around the world.
-After one year and a half planning, saving and trying to convince my managers to approve my leave of absence, finally on March 1st 2013 I boarded a flight to Europe and started my adventure.
+My name is Claudia and in 2011 I decided to realize my dream of going on a long term solo journey around the world.
+After one and a half year of planning, saving and trying to convince my managers to approve a leave of absence, finally on the 1st of March 2013 I boarded a flight to Europe and started my adventure.

 In 10 months I've visited 23 countries, 78 cities, crossed 24 time zones, took 21 flights, 29 trains, 7 ferryboats, rented 6 cars, drove 6200 km, attended to 16 gigs, discovered 27 metal pubs, made uncountable new amazing international friends, covering a total of 73 thousand kilometers (or 45 thousand miles).

-On this blog I'm sharing my tips, thoughts, adventures and of course a few misadventures too!
-I wish with my stories I can somehow encourage you to do the same someday - follow your heart!
+In this blog I share my tips, thoughts, adventures and of course a few misadventures too!
+I wish with my stories I can somehow inspire you to do the same someday - follow your heart!

 Thanks for reading!
 Hope you enjoy it!

 Sunny morning of May 3rd 2013.
 I was at Bergen op Zoom train station, but my train didn’t show up.
 I heard an announcement from the station speakers – in Dutch!
 What the hell are they saying???
 Is my train coming or not?
 Was it cancelled?
 Is it broken?
 Is it being fixed or replaced?
 When is it coming?
 What am I supposed to do??????
 Continue reading Parrot eats the corn, parakeet gets the blame→

 Everyone who travels knows how annoying it can be to get your luggage back upon arrival, since suitcases from top brands are always similar and come in the same colors: black, blue, red, black, orange, black, green, black, brown, black.
 (Anyways light colors are not recommended cause they get dirty very quickly!)